habamax/vim-dir/README.rst

 ``:Dir [path]`` to open a path as a directory listing.

 - :kbd:`Backspace` -- one directory up.
-- :kbd:`Enter` -- open a file or a directory under cursor.
+- :kbd:`Enter` or :kbd:`o` -- open a file or a directory under cursor.
 - :kbd:`O` -- open a file or a directory under cursor with OS.
 - :kbd:`s` -- open a file or a directory under cursor in a split.
 - :kbd:`v` -- open a file or a directory under cursor in a vertical split.